 In real life, it is of course perfectly acceptable to say things like He arrived half an hour late due to the rain, or Consumer spending is down due to the recession.
 In fact, this use of due to is so common that most people won’t even think twice when they hear it.
 The phrase is generally considered an all-purpose synonym for because.

 Unfortunately, that usage is not technically correct — and that is exactly why the GMAT targets it.

 In reality, due to is a synonym for caused by.
 If you’re not sure whether due to is being used correctly, plug in caused by, and see if the sentence still makes grammatical sense.
 If it doesn’t, because or another, grammatically appropriate synonym should be used instead.

 For example, try plugging in caused by to one of the examples above:

 Incorrect: Consumer spending is down caused by the recession.

 Correct: Consumer spending is down as a result of the recession.

 Now, consider a sentence closer to what you’ll encounter on the GMAT:

-Correct: At the Battle of Waterloo, the French army formed a homogeneous national force whose high morale was due to (caused by) their belief that Napoleon, their commander, was the greatest soldier since Julius Caesar.
+Correct: At the Battle of Waterloo, the French army formed a homogeneous national force whose high morale was due to (caused by) the belief that Napoleon was the greatest soldier since Julius Caesar.

 Here, due to actually makes sense; however, the chance that it will appear in a correct answer on the GMAT is extremely low.
 The GMAC is primarily interested in whether you can identify when it is being used incorrectly.
 Answers that include because (of) or as a result (of) are, in contrast, far more likely to be correct.